rhdtownsend/gyre/doc/source/ref-guide/input-files/model-params.rst

 Stellar Model Parameters
 ========================

-The :nml_g:`model` namelist group defines stellar model parameters;
+The :nml_g:`model` namelist group defines stellar model parameters, as
-the input file should contain exactly one.
-Allowable parameters are:
+follows:

 :nml_n:`model_type`
   Type of model to use; one of: